CiscoDevNet/terraform-provider-intersight/website/docs/r/workflow_task_definition.html.markdown

   + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
 * `properties`:(HashMap) - Type to capture all the properties for the task definition.
 This complex property has following sub-properties:
+  + `cloneable`:(bool)(ReadOnly) When set to false task is not cloneable.
+It is set to true only if task is of ApiTask type and it is not system defined.
   + `external_meta`:(bool) When set to false the task definition can only be used by internal system workflows.
 When set to true then the task can be included in user defined workflows.
   + `input_definition`:(Array)
 This complex property has following sub-properties: